 The economy of the United Kingdom has long been renowned as a global powerhouse of industry and finance; standing tall as a highly developed, market-oriented economy.
-The UK’s robust economic makeup sits at number 5 in the world's largest economies, sitting just behind European industrial giant Germany.
-A continued pattern of exponential growth breathes fire into the UK’s global reach as the world's 6th largest exporter and importer - resulting in a firmly globalised economy that makes for an attractive beacon of growth and prosperity.
+The UK’s robust economic makeup sits at number 6 in the world's largest economies, sitting just behind European industrial giant Germany and India's fast growing economy.
+A continued pattern of exponential growth breathes fire into the UK’s global reach as the world's 4th largest exporter of goods and services - resulting in a firmly globalised economy that makes for an attractive beacon of growth and prosperity.

 As one of the most globalised and influential economic hubs in the modern financial world, it’s no surprise the UK is a popular choice for domestic and international investment, boasting a dominant financial sphere and equally alluring services industry.
-So much so, in 2020 the UK saw the third-largest inward direct foreign investment.
+Despite a slight downturn in foreign direct investments in 2022 the UK hosted 929 FDI-backed projects that amounts to 15.6% of all European FDI projects.

 Curious about investing in the United Kingdom?
 Learn about ETFs and other forms of popular investment - popular ways to invest in the United Kingdom.